 No. As more fully noted in #1 above, the PAID Act requires CMS to expand its Query Process and provide RREs with information regarding a claimant’s Medicare Part C (Medicare Advantage) and/or Medicare Part D (prescription drug) enrollment status.
 The new law does not require RREs to provide CMS with any new information or data.

 Yes.
-Our teams are ready to make whatever technical changes are necessary for our ClaimSearch CMS and MSP Navigator customers once we have more information and direction from CMS.
+Our teams are ready to make the necessary technical changes to our ClaimSearch CMS and MSP Navigator reporting platforms.
 Rest assured our reporting solutions will be ready to accommodate and assimilate the changes CMS makes to the Section 111 Query Process.

-Outside of the Section 111 updates, how can we take advantage of the information the PAID Act will provide?
+8. Outside of the Section 111 updates, how can insurers take advantage of the information the PAID Act will provide?

-As more fully noted in #1 above, the PAID Act requires CMS, as may be applicable, to provide RREs with the names and addresses of a claimant’s Medicare Part C (Medicare Advantage) and/or Medicare Part D (prescription drug) plans.
+As more fully noted in #5 above, CMS will be providing RREs with key information regarding a claimant’s Medicare Advantage and Part D enrollment.
 With this information, RREs will now be in a better position to contact the plans to obtain and address Medicare Advantage and Part D recovery information.
 Access to this expanded information could play a vital role in proactively addressing increasing Medicare Advantage and Part D recovery claims.
 In this regard, over the past few years (and continuing), there have been several decisions from around the country where courts have allowed Medicare Advantage Plans to sue insurers for “double damages” – and in some instances, double damages have been levied against insurers.
 View our State-by-State Guide to Medicare Advantage in the Courts here.